ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 I hate to say it but your customers don't want your product.
 They never did.
 The fact that they have to come to your website, create their accounts, sign in...etc.
 It's a hassle.
 A product or service is a means to an end.
 Your customer or users just want to meet their goals or objectives.
 Many product builders and founders get caught up in how smart they think they are.
 At the end of the day, the customer/user just cares about getting a certain job done or achieving their goal.
 Help them do that in the most easiest and cost effective way possible and they will keep coming back.

 In describing the value you can bring to your users and customers, you should change your vocabulary on how you reference and describe them.
-At such an early stage your vaocabulyry should change to be within the customer context.
+At such an early stage your vocabulary should change to be within the customer context.
 For example:
 - Fans want cheaper food and seats closer to their favourite player
 - Instead of ....we're changing the seating arrangements in the stadium to have players closer to their fans.